mk110000/CMOR-438-Spring-2025/Supervised Learning/The Perceptron/README.md

 ## Goal

 The goal is to train a **Perceptron** model on real-world health data and see how well it can predict diabetes.
 It also shows how to balance the data using **SMOTE** and how to evaluate the model's accuracy.

----

-## Instructions to Reproduce Results

-1. Run all cells in order.
-2. Upload the provided CSV file when prompted.
-3. The code will clean the data, train the model, and show the results, including:
-   - Model accuracy
-   - A classification report
-   - A confusion matrix
-   - The most important features used by the model